sahithi-chilakamarri/springbootdemo/README.md

 # springbootdemo
+In this branch

-3. Add an endpoint to search trackByName.
-Understand @Query and parameter passing to
+Added an endpoint to search trackByName.

-@Query
+Used @Query annotation to pass the query